Was Last Night's Chanel Show Karl Lagerfeld's Finale?

 Advertisement

-The audience, including Tilda Swinton, Kristen Stewart, Phoebe Tonkin and Lily-Rose Depp, were seated in the tiered, grand concert hall as an orchestra played and the first models emerged onto the stage.
-Anna Ewers opened the show in a navy knitted mini-dress with knit leg warmers, a concertina bag and naval cap.
-The mostly black, grey and cream collection consisted of intricately detailed signature twinsets, button-down culottes and modish minis all paired with black tights, glittering strings of pearl necklaces and veiled sailor caps.
-The sea theme continued in the lapels of the jackets which often featured a sailor silhouette and cashmere "fisherman" knitwear.
-Pops of colour accented the muted colour palette, with vivid checked skirts or frocks and red tailoring.
-Models wore their hair in ribboned plaits created by Sam McKnight, beneath the brooch-adorned caps.
-The show concluded with sumptuous dresses which truly showed off the skilled handiwork of Chanel's artisan embroiderers, featuring rhinestone, feathers, ribbons, beads and cabochons to create exceptional patterns, trompe l’œils, reflections and textures.
+The sea theme continued in the lapels of the jackets, which often featured a sailor silhouette and cashmere "fisherman" knitwear.
+Pops of color accented the muted palette, with vivid checked skirts or frocks and red tailoring.
+The show concluded with sumptuous dresses that truly showed off the skilled work of Chanel's petite mains, featuring rhinestone, feathers, ribbons, beads and cabochons to create exceptional patterns, trompe l’œils, reflections, and textures.

-As the full cast of models (including Kaia Gerber and Soo Joo Park) assembled on the stage, Karl Lagerfeld took his bow, accompanied by his young muse, 9-year-old Hudson Kroenig.
-As rumours circulate that Kaiser Karl is stepping down from his role at Chanel, which he has held since 1983 (and whispers begin that Christopher Bailey might be replacing him!), it makes perfect sense that Lagerfeld would stage his swan song in his hometown of Hamburg.
+As the full cast of models (including Kaia Gerber and Soo Joo Park) assembled on the stage, Karl Lagerfeld took his bow, accompanied by his young muse and godson, nine-year-old Hudson Kroenig.
+As rumors circulate that Lagerfeld will soon be retiring from his role at Chanel, which he's held since 1983, it makes perfect sense that Lagerfeld would stage his swan song in his hometown of Hamburg.
+But then again, many thought his fall '16 dedicated to the house's couturiers and its atelier was also his last.
+And instead of stepping down, Lagerfeld kept doing what he does best: he just kept going.

 Advertisement